Geospatial Analysis and Modeling for the Environment (Minor)

 Who Is This Program For?

-If you enjoy creating images with data, if you like to work with computers and satellites, if you want to advance quickly in your profession, this minor is for you.
+If you enjoy creating images with data, if you like programming, computers, image processing, and big data, if you want to advance quickly in your profession, this minor is for you.
+Students majoring in Environmental Science can pursue this minor.

 What Courses Do I Take?